 Group Study and Discussion

-For study groups or book clubs that discuss TED Talks, shared transcripts and summaries provide a common reference point.
-Everyone comes to the discussion having read the same summary and reviewed the same key points.
-The AI chat feature can generate discussion questions, making it easy to facilitate rich conversations about the talk's ideas.
+For study groups or book clubs that discuss TED Talks, shared transcripts and summaries give you a common reference point.
+Everyone shows up to the discussion having read the same summary and reviewed the same key points.
+The AI chat feature can generate discussion questions, so it's easy to facilitate rich conversations about the talk's ideas.

 Limitations

 VidNotes transcribes the spoken content of TED Talks accurately.
-Visual elements — slides, demonstrations, on-screen graphics — are not captured in the transcript, though speakers typically narrate what they are showing.
-For talks that rely heavily on visual demonstrations (magic tricks, art, physical experiments), the transcript captures the verbal explanation but not the visual impact.
+Visual elements (slides, demonstrations, on-screen graphics) aren't captured in the transcript, though speakers typically narrate what they're showing.
+For talks that lean heavily on visual demonstrations (magic tricks, art, physical experiments), the transcript captures the verbal explanation but not the visual impact.
 Watch the video for the full experience; use the transcript for study and reference.

 Pricing and Availability

-VidNotes is available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-Android is coming soon.
+VidNotes is on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+Android is now live on Google Play.
 Pricing is $9.99 per month or $49.99 per year, with a free trial.
-For students, the annual plan offers the best value for a full academic year of study.
+For students, the annual plan is the best value for a full academic year of study.

 Frequently Asked Questions